Alexa McDonough

+In 2009, she became the interim president of Mount Saint Vincent University and was appointed an Officer of the Order of Canada in December of that year.
+She suffered from ill-health in her final years, battling both cancer and Alzheimer's disease before dying in 2022.

 Early life and education

 McDonough was born Alexa Ann Shaw in Ottawa, Ontario, on August 11, 1944, at the Ottawa Civic Hospital.
 Her parents were Jean MacKinnon and Lloyd Robert Shaw, a wealthy businessman who was committed to progressive politics.
 He served as the first research director for the federal NDP's predecessor, the national Co-operative Commonwealth Federation (CCF), and was an early financial backer of the NDP when it formed in 1961.

 McDonough was involved in social activism from an early age, when, at 14, she led her church youth group in publicizing the conditions of Africville, a low-income, predominantly Black neighbourhood in Halifax.
 She attended Queen's University in Kingston, Ontario, which was her family's alma mater.
-After two-years, she transferred to Dalhousie University in Halifax, where she completed a Bachelor of Arts degree in sociology and psychology in 1965.
+After two years, she transferred to Dalhousie University in Halifax, where she completed a Bachelor of Arts degree in sociology and psychology in 1965.
 She became a social worker and, during the 1970 Nova Scotia general election, worked for Gerald Regan's Liberal Party, writing that party's social policy platform.
-She quickly became disenchanted with Regan and the Liberals, and joined the New Democratic Party in 1974.
+She quickly became disenchanted with Regan and the Liberals and joined the New Democratic Party in 1974.

 Provincial leadership

 McDonough's first foray into electoral politics occurred during the 1979 and 1980 federal elections.
-In both of those elections, she ran unsuccessfully in the federal riding of Halifax.
+In both of those elections, she ran unsuccessfully in the federal Halifax electoral district.
 In the 1980 federal election, she lost to former Nova Scotia premier Gerald Regan, the same politician that she once supported back in 1970.

+Rift between Cape Breton and the Mainland

 Just after the 1980 federal election, in the spring, Jeremy Akerman stepped down as the Nova Scotia NDP's leader.
 At this time, there was a growing rift between the Cape Breton Island and Mainland wings of the party.

 This rift exploded in June, when Paul MacEwan, the NDP MLA for Cape Breton Nova, was expelled from the party due to his constant public airing of internal party disputes, including the implication that Akerman resigned due to "Trotskyist elements" from the mostly mainland-based provincial council.
 To make this situation worse for an incoming leader, the NDP's four MLAs, all from Cape Breton constituencies, voted 3–1 to keep him in the caucus, with Len J. Arsenault – the MLA for Cape Breton North – being the only negative vote.
 MacEwan's expulsion became one of the dominant issues during the leadership race that fall.

 In late September, Akerman was appointed to a top Nova Scotia civil service job that required him to both resign from the Legislature and terminate his membership in the NDP.
 James 'Buddy' MacEachern, a leadership candidate, and MLA for Cape Breton Centre, was made the interim leader on October 2.